How to Grow Your Ecommerce Business & Optimize for Sales

 Use Analytics to Learn How Customers Find Your Store

 Tools like Google Analytics track which channels your target customers are using most, so you can focus your marketing efforts on these platforms.
 For example, if you get a lot of traffic to your furniture store from a blog post about interior design and decorating, you should write more content on that topic.
-If your Facebook ads are converting more sales, investing in more advertising may be worth it.
+If your Facebook ads are converting more sales, it may be worth it to invest in more advertising.

 To track seller activity better, make sure to do the following: